PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Second-passphrase-button](./assets/how-to-use-the-desktop-wallet/Second-passphrase-button.png)

-3. A warning box will appear advising you it will cost you 5 ZINC to add a second passphrase.
+3. A warning box will appear advising you it will cost you 5 XPH to add a second passphrase.
 Select "CONTINUE".

 4. A new window titled "Create Second Passphrase" will appear.
 The warning to copy your passphrase exactly will also be present, and below that will be your second 12 word passphrase.
 Copy it down exactly and verify you have done so.
 Select "NEXT".